Great mouth feel and fantastic aroma. Generally affordable. A great introduction to Speyside single malts.

 The Balvenie Distillery is located in Dufftown within the Speyside region, and is known for creating single malt whiskies that are peculiarly simple.
-When you start thinking about the *house characteristics* (the aromas and flavors inherent to a certain distillery's whiskies) of different single malts, you think about Balvenie.
-Balvenie malts are classically gentle and nuanced, and without wine cask or peat influence they'll display a fine range of honey, vanilla, and gentle floral notes.
+When you start thinking about the *house characteristics* (the aromas and flavors inherent to a certain distillery’s base spirit) of different single malts, you think about Balvenie.
+Balvenie’s malts are classically gentle and nuanced, and without wine cask or peat influence they’ll display a fine range of honey, vanilla, and gentle floral notes.

-The 12 Year Doublewood is a great introductory malt to the Balvenie range, which includes several other age stated whiskies using a variety of cask types and several limited releases.
+The 12 Year Doublewood is a great introductory malt to the Balvenie range, which includes several other age stated whiskies that use a variety of cask types and several limited releases.
 In the U.S, the 12 Doublewood is also generally affordable at $40-50/bottle.

 - Aged 12 years in ex-bourbon American oak casks before being transferred to Spanish oak Oloroso sherry casks for 9ish months.
 The casks are then vatted together in large oak tuns to marry for a final 3-4 months.